johnwcowan/r7rs-work/FuturesCowan.md

 `(await `*future*`)`

-The current future, or the main program if there is no current futures, blocks until the future represented by *future* terminates (normally or not).
+The current future, or the main program if there is no current future, blocks until the future represented by *future* terminates (normally or not).
 It is an error to pass the primordial object. or until the timeout is reached if *timeout* is supplied.